nayracoop/nayra-cli/README.md

  :sparkles: **This project doesn't have any published versions yet** :sparkles:

-Currently **```nayra-cli```** has scripts for creating from scratch a ready-to-use API folder structure with admin user, and adding resources to it.
+Currently **```nayra-cli```** has scripts for creating from scratch a ready-to-use REST API folder structure with admin user, and adding resources to it.
 You can see the base API code in [nayra-cms-api](https://github.com/nayracoop/nayra-cms-api)

 ## Installation